rbignon/woob/docs/source/guides/contribute/index.rst

     $ git commit -a

 Do not forget to write a helpful commit message.
+If you are fixing a bug in a specific module, the first line of your commit message should read ``[module_name] Description of the fix``.

 Check your patch
 ----------------